-There have been plenty of films that have tackled the unspeakable horrors of the Holocaust, so it takes a filmmaker of singular vision to place a new spin on it.
-Son Of Saul is no less harrowing or soul-searching than those that came before it, but it presents a tale of resistance rather than victimhood, and frames it almost entirely in a close up of Géza Röhrig’s extraordinarily emotive face.
+There have been plenty of films that tackled the unspeakable horrors of the Holocaust, so it takes a filmmaker of singular vision to place a fresh spin on it.
+Son Of Saul is no less harrowing or soul-searching than those that came before it, but in its riveting story of the Sonderkommando’s revolt, it presents a tale of resistance rather than victimhood, and frames it almost entirely via a close-up of Géza Röhrig’s extraordinarily emotive face.

 With its meticulous period setting and language, The Witch comes across as much like The Crucible as it does your average demonic possession horror.
 In fact, there’s really nothing average about The Witch at all: a devastating psychological ordeal that works as well taken at face value (the goat IS the Devil) as according to more complex theories.
 The cryptic events are never fully explained, leaving The Witch ambiguously unsettling.